wso2/docs-is/en/includes/guides/authentication/app-native-authentication/handle-advanced-login-scenarios.md

 ### Redirect mode

+In the rediect mode, the application redirects the user to the IdP as it does in a [conventional federated login flow]({{base_path}}/guides/authentication/federated-login/).
+However, under the hood, app-native authentication handles federated authentication slightly differently.

+!!! note "How is it different?"

+    Although federated login flows in both [conventional login]({{base_path}}/guides/authentication/federated-login/) and app-native authentication redirect the user to the external IdP, there is a subtle difference between them.

+    - In a conventional flow, {{product_name}} redirects the user to the external IdP.
+Once the authentication is complete, the user is redirected back to {{product_name}} with an authorization code.

-In the rediect mode, the application redirects the user to the IdP for authentication.
-Once it's complete, the application receives an authorization code from the IdP which is then sent back to {{product_name}}. ({{product_name}} users this to make a token call to the IdP.).
+    - In app-native authentication, {{product_name}} constructs a redirection URL (in which the callback URL is set to the application) and sends it to the application.
+The application redirects the user to the external IdP using the redirection URL.
+Once the authentication is complete, the IdP redirects the user back to the application (using the callback URL) with an authorization code.
+The application then sends the authorization code to {{product_name}}.

+    App-native authentication handles it this way so as to maintain the API-centric flow between {{product_name}} and the application.

-If you wish to authenticate users in the redirect mode, simply DO NOT configure a certificate or specify the JWKS endpoint for your IdP.
+If you wish to authenticate users in the redirect mode, simply DO NOT configure an issuer and a certificate (or a JWKS endpoint) for your IdP.

 !!! tip
     Refer to the [sample scenario]({{base_path}}/references/app-native-authentication/#scenario-5-user-selects-federated-authentication-redirect-mode) to see it in action.

-## Handle multi-option login
+## Handle different authenticator types

-If you have multiple login options configured for a single login step, app-native authentication handles it slightly differently based on the types of authenticators you have configured for the step.

-There are three types of authenticators you may configure for app-native authentication.
-The **promptType** parameter for each authenticator describes the type of authenticator.
+There are three types of authenticators you may configure for app-native authentication as defined by the **promptType** parameter corresponding to each authenticator.

+- `USER_PROMPT` - Authenticators that only require user input (e.g. Username & Password).

+- `INTERNAL_PROMPT` - Authenticators that require an action to make the option available for the user. (e.g. to enable login with passkey, the app should interact with the platform APIs).

+- `REDIRECTION_PROMPT`: Authenticators that require user be redirected to an external Identity Provider (e.g. login with Google).

+The following example shows details of the username & password authenticator which is of type `USER_PROMPT`.

 ```json
 {